 Explorations in Computer Science.

 Projamming is a course for students with no programming experience who want to learn the fundamentals while creating music.
 We will use the language Clojure along with the audio environment Overtone to learn "live coding", a technique that allows us to perform (music, in this case) while we code.
 No prior computer experience, nor any particular musical skill, expected.
 Not open to students who have completed 110.
 May not be counted toward the concentration or the minor.
+Not open to students who have completed 110 or 112.
 Maximum enrollment, 26.
 Perkins.

 Introduction to Computer Science.

 The first course in computer science is an introduction to algorithmic problem-solving using the Python programming language.
 Topics include primitive data types, mathematical operations, structured programming with conditional and iterative idioms, functional abstraction, objects, classes and aggregate data types.
 Students apply these skills in writing programs to solve problems in a variety of application areas.
 No previous programming experience necessary.
 (Quantitative and Symbolic Reasoning.)
+Not open to students who have completed 112.
 Maximum enrollment, 26.
 The Department.

 A second course in programming, concentrating on the implementation of dynamic structures for data representation.
 Students will write programs in the C++ programming language which implement the following classic data structures, among others: stacks, lists, queues, hash tables, and trees.
 Course discussion will emphasize recursion, efficient implementations in terms of memory space and running time, computational complexity of algorithms, and introduction to two important fields of study: searching and sorting.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 110, or placement by the department.
+Not open to students who have completed 112.
 Maximum enrollment, 26.
 Campbell.

 Problem Solving and Data Structures.

 An accelerated first course in programming.
 Students demonstrate skill in writing programs to solve problems using Python in a variety of application areas.
 Concentrates on the implementation of dynamic structures for data representation.
 Students will write programs in the C++ programming language to implement classic data structures.
 Course discussion will emphasize recursion, efficient implementations in terms of memory space and running time, computational complexity of algorithms, and introduction to two important fields of study: searching and sorting.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, High school AP Computer Science A score of 4 or 5 or placement by the department.
 Previous programming experience required.
+Not open to students who have completed 110.
 Maximum enrollment, 20.
 Bailey.

 Study of mathematical models and techniques commonly used in computer science.
 Emphasis on analytical and logical skills, including an introduction to proof techniques and formal symbolic manipulation.
 Topics include set theory, number theory, permutations and combinations, mathematical induction and graph theory.
 Topics will be reinforced with hands-on experiences using the ML programming language.
 Appropriate for students with strong pre-calculus backgrounds.
 No previous programming experience necessary.
 (Quantitative and Symbolic Reasoning.)
 Not open to seniors; open to juniors by consent of instructor.
 Perkins.